REPF Guidance

 Do you have a freehold or leasehold interest in the site/building for which your organisation/group is making an application?

 Please indicate whether you have a freehold or leasehold interest in the site/building for which your organisation/group is making an application.
-If you are undertaking works on a building that you are the leaseholder for, you must provide two pieces of evidence with your application:
+You must provide evidence with your application.
+If you have a freehold interest, this is likely to be a deed.
+If you are undertaking works on a building that you are the leaseholder for, you must provide two of the following:

 • a copy of your tenancy or leasehold agreement